cinayakoshka/fluid-obj-c/README.md

 Provides an OO Obj-c interface for working with Fluidinfo's objects, tags, values, namespaces, and permissions.

-* FiObjects
+* FiClasses

-Namespaces, Tags, Objects, Values, and Permissions are FiObjects.
+Namespaces, Tags, FiObjects, Values, and Permissions are FiClasses.
 All of them have in common a boolean value, waiting.
 While nothing is done internally with this value, outside of the integration tests, you may use it to avoid making conflicting calls to Fluidinfo using